#12DaysOfKindmas

 Of course, there are lots of acts of kindness we can practice closer to home with friends and family!

 • Say it with flowers!
-Why not drop fresh flowers to someone’s door if they are unwell or having a rough day?
+Why not give or drop fresh flowers to someone if they are unwell or having a rough day?

 • Take a few minutes to wash someone’s car: this is helpful for someone who is older or is living alone.

-• Check in or text neighbours to see if there’s anything they might need, especially if they are elderly, over the holiday period.
+• Check in on neighbours to see if there’s anything they might need, especially if they are elderly, over the holiday period.

 • Prepare a delicious lunch or dinner for a housemate, partner or family member.